-Taragarh Fort Ajmer is Located in the Ajmer district of Rajasthan. the historically important fort, which was built in 1033 AD by the Chauhan king of Ajmer, Ajayraj II.
+Located in the Ajmer district of Rajasthan, Taragarh Fort – Ajmer is a historically important fort.
+This fort is known as Ajmer Fort and Prithviraj Chauhan Fort Ajmer. the Ajmer fort was built in 1033 AD by the Chauhan king Ajayraj II.
 Earlier, Chauhan king Ajayraj I of Shyampalak had set up a Chauhan military post in the sixth century here.

-History of Taragarh fort Ajmer
+History of Taragarh Fort Ajmer Rajasthan

 besides today.
-According to the famous historian Diwan Harbillas Sharada of Ajmer, in 1832, the then Governor-General of India, Lord William Mantik, arranged a comprehensive settlement in Taragarh to arrange sanitarium for the treatment of the soldiers of Nasirabad Cantonment.
+According to the famous historian Diwan Harbillas Sharada of Ajmer, in 1832, the then Governor-General of India, Lord William Mantik, arranged a comprehensive settlement in Taragarh to arrange a sanitarium for the treatment of the soldiers of Nasirabad Cantonment.
 Hence, there remained a sanatorium from 1860 to 1920.
-From 1033 to 1818, the fort witnessed more war than a hundred.
+From 1033 to 1818, the fort witnessed more wars than a hundred.

-After the Chauhan’s, the small war that took place between Afghanistan, Mughals, Rajputs, Marathas and the British, in order to keep this fort in their own right can be estimated from these historical facts- 1192 Right of Gauri on the fort, 1202 Lordship of Rajputs, under Sultan Iltutmash in 1226, occupied by Sultan Alauddin Masood in 1242, the rights of Maharana region of Lakhan in 1364, the domination of Chhanda Rathod in 1405, in 1455 The right of Wa Sultan Mahmud Khaliji, possession of Sisodia Rajputs of Mewar in 1505, the authority of Sultan Bahadur Shah of Gujarat in 1535, the domination of King Maldeo of Jodhpur in 1538, possession of Haji Khan Pathan in 1557, the right of the Mughals in 1558, and British authority in 1818.
+After the Chauhan’s, the small war that took place between Afghanistan, Mughals, Rajputs, Marathas, and the British, in order to keep this fort in their own right can be estimated from these historical facts- 1192 Right of Gauri on the fort, 1202 Lordship of Rajputs, under Sultan Iltutmash in 1226, occupied by Sultan Alauddin Masood in 1242, the rights of Maharana region of Lakhan in 1364, the domination of Chhanda Rathod in 1405, in 1455 The right of Wa Sultan Mahmud Khaliji, possession of Sisodia Rajputs of Mewar in 1505, the authority of Sultan Bahadur Shah of Gujarat in 1535, the domination of King Maldeo of Jodhpur in 1538, possession of Haji Khan Pathan in 1557, the right of the Mughals in 1558, and British authority in 1818.

-How to reach Taragarh fort Ajmer
+How to reach Taragarh fort Ajmer Rajasthan

 Near Airport:- Jaipur Airport 150 KM Via NH 48